Freelance Writer, Journalist, Web Editor, Photographer:

 But such is life in the Information Age.

 And to think I let my college adviser talk me out of minoring in computer science.
 That minor would have served me better these days, coupled with my journalism degree, than the English minor I pursued (although I loved my college English courses).
 Notably, Michael Bugeja, said collegiate adviser, wrote this book about technology.

 A tad ironic, that.
 But then hindsight is indeed 20/20.

 But What Can You Find Here?

-First and foremost, many examples of my written work — news writing, editorial writing, blogging (with a bit of photography, too).
-I even occasionally blog here, as it pertains to my professional endeavors and related subjects that interest me, such as WordPress.
+Click on the clips link if you need a place to start.
+There are many, many examples of my written work — news writing, editorial writing, blogging (with a bit of photography, too).
+I even occasionally blog here as well, as it pertains to my professional endeavors and related subjects that interest me, such as WordPress.